Michele Johnson, Ph.D.

 - Professor , Biology

 Michele Johnson joined the Department of Biology in 2009, after completing her Ph.D. in evolutionary biology at Washington University and postdoctoral work in behavioral neuroscience at Michigan State University.
-Johnson teaches courses on evolution, and her research focuses on the evolution of lizard behavior.
-She has long been involved in initiatives to support women in science, and she works closely with local elementary teachers to advance science education in San Antonio.
+Johnson teaches courses on evolution, and her research focuses on the evolution of lizard behavior and the physiological mechanisms that underlie behavior.
+She is deeply committed to equity and inclusion in STEM.

 * denotes Trinity undergraduate co-author

 How does behavior evolve?
 The Johnson lab group is interested in the ecological factors that influence social behaviors and the physiological mechanisms that underlie those behaviors.
-Most of the lab’s work uses Caribbean lizards in the genus Anolis, or anoles, but we’re also exploring the diversity of lizards that occur at our local field sites in south-central Texas.
+Most of our lab’s work focuses on the diversity of lizards that occur at our local field sites in south-central Texas, while other projects explore Caribbean lizards in the genus Anolis.
 We use field observations, laboratory experiments, molecular genetics, neuroendocrine techniques, and comparative methodology to explore behavioral evolution.